How to implement a monitor semaphore for Arduino with FreeRTOS

 Although a mutex helps us to control the access to the shared resource, we’re not done yet.
 The monitor must expose a minimum set of operations on the resource; that is, the monitor should limit the use (and misuse) of it.

-On this lesson from my free real-time Arduino course (in spanish, soon in english) I explain mutex semaphores in FreeRTOS and I also show the results of accessing the serial print (i.e. Serial.println()) out of control.
+On this lesson from my free real-time Arduino course (in spanish, soon in english) I explain mutex semaphores in FreeRTOS and I also show the results of accessing the serial print (i.e. Serial.println()

 NOTE: To show you the use of the monitors in this article I am going to simplify the program so that we can concentrate on the details that are of interest for us and not get sidetracked with details about the UB-C328 board that are not relevant to the explanations.